deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

   46.4.145.194    RAW
   ```

-  Here is how you can retrieve the IP address of the Deckhouse image repository in a pod:
+  Here is how you can retrieve the IP address of the Deckhouse container registry in a pod:

   ```shell
   $ kubectl -n d8-system exec -ti deploy/deckhouse -c deckhouse -- getent ahosts registry.deckhouse.io